valera-rozuvan/react-webpack-starter/README.md

 ## Running

-Several predefined NPM commands exist for running the project.
+Several NPM commands are included for running, building, and doing other maintenance tasks.

+### Local development

-1. Launch a dev env with auto reloading, and source maps:
+Launch a dev server with auto reloading, and source maps for debugging:

 ```shell
 npm run start